axibase/atsd/rule-engine/links.md

 ```bash
 ${entityLink}
 ```

-Retrieves link to entity that is initialized in the rule window.
+Link to current entity that is initialized in the rule window.

 Example:

 ```elm
 https://atsd_host:8443/entities/nurswgvml007
 ```

+## Inline Links

+To display the above links in inline mode (where label is displayed instead of URL), make sure the following settings are specified in the Web Notification editor:

+* Slack

+   **Parse Mode** must be set to *Default* or `false`.

+* HipChat Data Center

+   **Message Format** must be set to *html*.